Jkvelagapudi/GhostType/README.md

 ## Only works in Arch right now

-## Max Speed before error on MonkeyType: 395 wpm
+## Max Speed before error on MonkeyType: 420 wpm

+## Max With Error on MonkeyType: 6023 wpm